beameio/beame-sdk/README.md

 `{ Hostname: 'h3a6ipg1jz95x35n.v1.r.p.edge.eu-central-1b-1.v1.p.beameio.net' }`

 Go to web brower and direct it to your new secure web server by copying https://*hostname* from console output

-Go to web brower and direct it to your new secure web server by adding `https://` to the Hostname from console output.
 That's that.
 You have your own https server running on your local machine, available from allover the world :)
 ```
 "use strict";